7 Best Hospital Bed Mattresses

 Mattress Composition

-Hospital mattresses are made from a variety of materials, including innerspring support (metal coils), memory foam, alternating pressure air composition, and low-air-loss technology (sometimes these last two are featured in the same mattress design).
-It’s important to consider the needs of the individual who will be using the mattress as you compare options; for example, medium-support foam mattresses are great for relieving low back pain, whereas alternating pressure mattresses with low-air-loss are best for preventing pressure sores.
+Hospital mattresses are made from various materials, including innerspring support, memory foam, alternating pressure air composition, and low-air-loss technology.
+When comparing options, it’s important to consider the needs of the individual who will be using the mattress.
+For example, medium-support foam mattresses relieve low back pain, whereas alternating pressure mattresses with low air loss prevent pressure sores.

 Warranty